 MEET mTOR – the Body’s ‘Fat’ Controller – not to be demonised

 The Calories in/calories out model is not the only model that has been wrong. mTOR was blamed for the obesity epidemic, diabetes and much more besides.
 The theory went that, while we need it to grow during childhood, by the time we arrive in middle age the growth it promotes is more likely to be cancerous, a bulging waistline or a build-up of plaque in the brain.
 As a result, the notion took hold that the secret to living a longer, healthier life is to turn off mTOR permanently.
-In short, it became public enemy number one – the new saturated fat or cholesterol – and pharma companies rushed to develop drugs that would block it, then marketed them as anti-ageing treatments.
+In short, it became public enemy number one – the new Saturated fats should be avoided wherever possible as they increase the amount of cholesterol in the blood and increase the risk of developing heart disease…. or cholesterol – and pharma companies rushed to develop drugs that would block it, then marketed them as anti-ageing treatments.

 Your body is in growth mode when mTOR is switched on, but that doesn’t mean that you just pile on ever more pounds of fat.
 For instance, it is activated by and works with insulin and IGF-1 to build up muscle.
 This is crucial, because maintaining muscle tone is vital for health, especially as we get older. mTOR activation is also essential for the cell division that we need to replace exhausted blood cells and worn-out gut lining.
 It is thanks to mTOR that we are able to make 2,000 new white blood cells every second and replace our gut lining, which is the size of a tennis court, every four days.